port-labs/port-docs/docs/guides/all/setup-dora-metrics.md

 Here’s how you can do this:

-- **Define Blueprints**: Set up blueprints for each service or component within your monorepo.
+- **Mapping Service with Monorepo**: You can track the individual services or features within a monorepo by adjusting the mappings associated with the file kind.
 Each microservice or feature should have distinct properties such as `name`, `deployment status`, and `dependencies`.

 - **Ingest Data via Port API**: Use Port's API to track changes, deployments, or pull request merges for each service individually.
 By using selectors, you can map specific parts of the monorepo (e.g., specific directories) to corresponding services.